MAKE A DONATION

 John Radcliffe: 2131

-In NMO disabilities can accumulate with each acute attack including visual problems and/or paralysis of limbs.
+In NMOSD disabilities can accumulate with each acute attack including visual problems and/or paralysis of limbs.
 Progressive phase in which patients have gradual neurological decline between attacks is rare.

-At present there is no cure for NMO so management focuses on the following key areas:
+At present there is no cure for NMOSD so management focuses on the following key areas:

 - Treating acute attacks/relapses